 - The police failed to advise you of your Miranda rights.

 - A relationship existed between you and the alleged victim giving rise to a dispute about who owned the property in question.

 - If the charge is armed robbery, the alleged weapon was not actually used to threaten or coerce.

 Choose the Right Robbery Lawyer in Phoenix

-Because your future and that of your family depend on the quality of your defense, you need to choose your defense lawyer wisely.
+Because your future and that of your family depend on the quality of your defense, you need to choose your Phoenix robbery lawyer wisely.
 Clearly, this is no time to rely on an overworked public defender.
 Hire a private attorney with the time and commitment to giving your case the focused attention it deserves.
 Look for these characteristics when making a selection: